Daniel-KM/Omeka-S-module-AdvancedResourceTemplate/README.md

   example when a theme displays a tab with "Record" and "Advanced metadata".

   The option is set in site settings.
-Each line is the term and the optional alternatif label.
-A specific label can be set on each line, separated with a "=".
-A division to group a list of properties may be added with "# div-class" and an optional label separated with a "=".
+Each line is the term and the optional alternatif label, separated with a "=".
+To group properties, a class and an optional label may be added with "# div-class = Title".
 Example:

 ```
   # values-type